We may earn a commission when you click on the affiliate links in this post.

-This Stuffed Pork Loin recipe is hands down one of the best pork recipes I’ve ever tried!
-I actually made it for Valentine’s Day this year, and we ended up calling it “Love Me Tenderloin”—it was the perfect fit.
-Not only does it look gorgeous on the plate, but the savory stuffing and juicy pork make it a meal that’s perfect for any special occasion.
-Your guests will absolutely love it, and the best part is you can make it with minimal effort and still wow everyone.
+This stuffed pork loin is hands down one of the best pork recipes I’ve ever made.
+I served it for Valentine’s Day this year, and it hit that sweet spot of looking fancy while being surprisingly easy.
+Not only does it look gorgeous on the plate, but the juicy pork and savory stuffing make it perfect for any special occasion.
+It’s one of those recipes that with minimal effort, you can wow everyone!

-- Pork Tenderloin – about three pounds.
+- Pork Loin – about three pounds.
 You’ll use a meat mallet to pound the pork to even thickness to make it easy to spread the filling inside.
+You can also use a larger pork loin, you may just not get as nice of that “pinwheel” roll look because it will be thinner.
+It will still taste amazing though!

 - Roasted red peppers – You can find roasted red peppers on Amazon or at your regular grocery store.
 They come in cans or jars and add such a gorgeous deep flavor to this dish.